ecresp1el/organoid-roi-tool/README.md

 - Delete ROI: `D`
 - Quit: `Cmd+Q`

-“Auto‑advance” toggle moves to the next image automatically after a successful save.
+ “Auto‑advance (Scope)” moves to the next unlabeled image in the current scope after a successful save.

 ---